Skip to main content

 As the clients were leaving, Trilochon stopped at the office entrance and turned to Bondita, who was shaking hands with the man from the NGO.

 “You did well.
 I appreciate your intelligence.”
 Trilochon put his hand on her head, surprising Bondita as she smiled.
-“You have the brains to be a politician, unlike…” He murmured as he eyed a visibly angry Somnath, asking the driver why he took so long to bring the car.
+“You have the brains to be a politician, unlike…” He murmured as he eyed a visibly angry Somnath, asking the driver why he had taken so long to bring the car.
 Bondita shook her head.
 “I am doing what I love doing.
 I am glad you did not take it personally.”

 “Why will I?
 I appreciate a good competition.”
 Trilochon nodded before he turned to Aniruddha, “I have a meeting to attend for the election in Kolkata.
 I will be back tomorrow morning.”
 Aniruddha nodded as he opened the door of the car for Trilochon.